 - Economic Activity Classification (CAE) - Each CAE refers to an economic activity.

 - Export Helpdesk - At Export Helpdesk, the online portal to access the European Union single market, there is information on EU tariffs, requirements, preferential arrangements, quotas and statistics relating to imports from trade partner countries.

-- Portugal 2020 (European Funds - available in Portuguese only)
+- Portugal 2020 (European Funds - only available in Portuguese)

-- IAPMEI – Agency for Competitiveness and Innovation (available in Portuguese only)
+- IAPMEI – Agency for Competitiveness and Innovation (only available in Portuguese)

 Incentives to Real Estate Investment